Industry Leading RAID 5 Data Recovery Services

 RAID 5 arrays are universally used across storage systems including standalone, NAS, and DAS.
 They are commonly used because they allow for fewer disks to be utilized while still maintaining redundancy.
 However, redundancy does not guarantee your system won’t experience data loss.

-With over 5,329 satisfied customers and growing, we are proud to provide outstanding customer experience and quality service that consistently exceed customer expectations.
+With over 5,841 satisfied customers and counting, we are proud to provide the service and results that exceed your expectations.
+Hear what they have to say.

 A single RAID 5 system must have a minimum of three hard drives.
 Data is written to the drives at the same time and is equally distributed among them.
 These systems are the most popular RAID configuration for storage archival, database environments, and more.
 Data loss on a RAID 5 can occur due to accidental file deletion, parity loss, or it may simply wear down after time.